rafaeldias/jampper/README.md

 The `done`, `fail` and `always` methods are also exposed by jampper.

-### Global
+### Global Setup

-Jampper also exposes the `.setup` method, so it's possible to configure global ajax properties even if the user is not using jQuery.
+Jampper also exposes the `.setup` method, so it's possible to configure global ajax properties even if  user is not using jQuery.

 ## License